Watch the Barnett College of Public Health 2026 Graduation LIVE

 Summer or Fall 2025 graduates:

-Please include this information while submitting your graduation RSVP.
-The Barnett Events team will reach out in April with a survey to collect additional information to include # of guests using wheelchairs, # of guests using walkers, # of guests with limited mobility (a couple steps are ok), etc. Special reservations for accessible seating will be handled on a case-by-case basis.
+If you marked “yes” for accommodations for yourself or a guest, please complete this survey to provide additional information, to include # of guests using wheelchairs, # of guests using walkers, # of guests with limited mobility (a couple steps are ok), etc.

 On-site wheelchairs are not available.
 Guests with difficulty walking are encouraged to bring their own wheelchair or mobility device.